Resources

 What is a Site Record?

 File storage keeps files.
-A site record builds a permanent, time-indexed history of a place — queryable by your team and, increasingly, by AI.
+A site record builds a permanent, time-indexed history of a physical place — queryable by your team and, increasingly, by AI.

 May 12, 2026